-1 TABLE 52: IMPACTS ON TRAF NSIT SERVICES BY ALTERNATIV L Evaluati on Criteria Alternative on ontena Alternative 1 Alternative 2 Alternative 3 Impacts New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 Transit Routes No change is required for the proposed route structure Portion of new Route 2 West on Highway 3 needs to be changed due to the eliminated access from Highway 3 to Montgomery Dr. No change is required for the proposed route structure Possible Solutions • N/A Route 2 would continue on Highway 3, left on Howard Ave., right on 6th Concession Rd. and then back on Highway 3 via Heritage Dr. and Sandwich Pkwy.
+- TABLE JZ.
+IMPACTS ON TRANSIT SERVICES BT ALTERNATIVE Evaluation Criteria Alternative Alternative 1 Alternative 2 Alternative 3 Transit Routes Impacts New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 No change is required for the proposed route New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 Portion of new Route 2 West on Highway 2 people New Route 2 West, new Route 6, Route 101 and new Route 8 will be operated on Highway 3 No known impact on new Route 6, Route 101 and new Route 8 No change is required for the proposed route the proposed route structure West on Highway 3 needs to be changed due to the eliminated access from Highway 3 to Montgomery Dr. the proposed route structure Possible Solutions • N/A • Route 2 would continue on Highway 3, left on Howard Ave., right on 6th Concession Rd. and then back on Highway 3 via Heritage Dr. and Sandwich Pkwy.
 This will result in longer route distance and possible tight schedule • N/A Transit Users Impacts Limited pedestrian accesses to bus stops along Highway 3 for passengers south and north of Highway 3 between Huron Church Line and Howard Ave. due to the extension of Hwy 401 Longer walking distance and / or longer onboard traveling time for passengers south of Highway 3 between Howard Ave. and Sandwich Pkwy due to changes on Route 2 Limited pedestrian accesses to bus stops on Highway 3 between Huron Church Line and Howard Ave. • None Possible Solutions Provide structures for pedestrian crossings Provide structures for pedestrian crossings • N/A